codyfalkosky/BlogGPT/Choosing_The_Final_Model.md

 ## Paragraph Length
 ***

 When comparing LLama 3 instruct to the training data, the paragraph lengths were much shorter than the standard blog.
-Though out training training the paragraph length improved.
+Throughout training the paragraph length improved.

 ![Paragraph Length by Train Step](./images/paragraph_length_by_training_step.png)